Yu-Igarashi-aiiit/argorithm_research/README.md

 # argorithm_research
-arugorithm to use reserch implemantation
+arugorithm to use research implemantation